Hash Brown Egg Nests are like a whole meal in one bite. Perfect for brunch, baby/wedding shower, or just a simple breakfast for the family.

 - chopped parsley, for garnish

-When cool enough to handle, carefully remove egg nests.
-You may need to use a knife to remove the nests in one piece.
+- When cool enough to handle, carefully remove egg nests.
+Use a flexible spatula to help, so they come out in one piece